waterbycounty

 What's happening with rivers in San Juan County right now?

-San Juan County's primary USGS streamgage on the COLORADO RIVER is currently reading 12,000 cubic feet per second — 120% of the long-term mean of 9,989 cfs.
+San Juan County's primary USGS streamgage on the COLORADO RIVER has a pipeline snapshot of 12,000 cubic feet per second — 120% of the long-term mean of 9,989 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does San Juan County water compare to the Utah average?